HackBulgaria/Frontend-JavaScript-1/week0/README.md

 For base, we are going to use `SublimeCodeIntel` and `JSHint Gutter`

-If you have fresh Sublime installed, first, you need to get the `Package Control` plugin - LINK
+If you have fresh Sublime installed, first, you need to get the `Package Control` plugin - https://sublime.wbond.net/installation

 After this, in Sublime, press `ctrl + shift + p` and type `Install Package`